sts10/fgift/README.markdown

 - `fgift tests/test-files/test-names.csv` Creates random gift assignments from Names file `test-names.csv`, without assigning anyone to give to members of their immediate family (as denoted by rows in the `test-names.csv` file (see above for examples).

+- `fgift tests/test-files/test-names.json` Creates random gift assignments from Names file `test-names.json`, without assigning anyone to give to members of their immediate family (as denoted by rows in the `test-names.json` file (see above for examples).

 - `fgift -p=tests/test-files/previous-years-giving-list-test.txt tests/test-files/test-names.csv` Creates gift assignments without repeating any assignments found in `previous-years-giving-list-test.txt`

 - `fgift -p=tests/test-files/previous-years-giving-list-test.txt -o=this-years-assignments.txt tests/test-files/test-names.csv` Creates gift assignments without repeating any assignments found in `previous-years-giving-list-test.txt`.
 Writes created assignments to text file `this-years-giving.txt` instead of to the terminal.